 Our partnership agreement allows us to issue an unlimited number of additional limited partner interests, including securities senior to the Common Units, without the approval of our Unitholders.
-The issuance of additional Common Units or other equity securities by us will have the following effects:
+The issuance of additional Common Units or other equity securities will have the following effects:

-- our Unitholders' current proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each Common Unit or partnership security may decrease; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding Common Unit may be diminished; and - the market price of our Common Units may decline.
+- · the current proportionate ownership interest of our Unitholders in us will decrease; - the amount of cash available for distribution on each Common Unit or partnership security may decrease; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding Common Unit may be diminished; and - the market price of the Common Units or partnership securities may decline.